 The interfaces we have built use inertial sensing for natural motion sensing without any external moving parts; the user just shakes, tilts or wobbles the device to stimulate the auditory and vibrotactile feedback.
-This can either be an explicit action, or can occur as part of a user's background motion; walking, running, standing up or other everyday motions.
-This is similar in nature to the "virtual maracas" setup that Fernström proposes in [5] for displaying attributes of a system in an intuitive way.
+This can either be an explicit action or occur as part of a user's background motion; walking, running, standing up or other everyday motions.
+This is similar in nature to the "virtual maracas" setup that Fernström proposes in [4] for displaying attributes of a system in an intuitive way.
 Shaking is a simple but rich motion; a single shake can convey far more information than a simple button press (as might be used in conventional interfaces), and repeated shaking motions are rapid, natural and expressive.
 The direction, intensity, acceleration profile and timing of motions can be sensed, and it is easy for humans to express themselves in these variables (as babies with rattles quickly learn).

-In this paper we demonstrate how automatic classification of text messages can be incorporated into such a system, allowing users to sense rich meta-data about the contents of their inboxes in an extremely rapid and natural manner.
-Each message is represented by a ball free to move within the container.
+In this chapter we demonstrate how automatic classification of text messages can be incorporated into such a system, allowing users to sense rich meta-data about the contents of their inboxes in an extremely rapid and natural manner.
+Each message is represented by a ball free to move within the device containing the information.
 This is combined with a directional filtering technique which provides simple ways of "sieving" the data during the interaction.
 This could obviously be extended to other collections of textual documents, although scaling the system beyond a few tens of items would require more refined input.
+Displaying email inboxes would be a trivial modification of the system, for example.